Eight-Nation Alliance: India

 Britain provided 10,000 troops, many of whom were Indian troops, made out of units of Baluchis, Sikhs, Gurkhas, Rajputs and Punjabis.
+The 1st, 4th, and 14th Sikhs; 3rd Madras Native Infantry, 4th Goorkas, 22nd and 30th Bombay Native Infantry, 24th Punjab Infantry, 1st Madras Pioneers, No. 2 Company Bombay Sappers, No. 3 Company Madras Sappers, No. 4 Company Bengal Sappers, and the 1st Bengal Lancers, among other Indian units, all served during the Rebellion.
+Numerous Indian soldiers earned the China War Medal 1900 with the "Relief of Pekin" clasp for contributing to the relief of Peking and the International Legations from June 10 to August 14, 1900.

 Germany

 Germany had gained a presence in China after the Juye Incident in which two German missionaries had been murdered in November 1897.
-The concession in Kiaochow with the port of Tsingtao, was used as a naval base for the East Asia Squadron and a trading port.
+The concession in Jiaozhou Bay, with the port of Qingdao, was used as a naval base for the East Asia Squadron and a trading port.
 The German concession was governed and garrisoned by the Imperial German Navy.
 At the outbreak of the Boxer Rebellion in June 1900, the garrison of the concession was composed of the III.
 Seebataillon, with 1,126 men, a marine/naval artillery battery, about 800 men of a Kommando Detachment and sailors from the East Asian Squadron.

 With the increasing threat of the Boxers, a small armed group from the III.
-Seebatallion was sent to Peking and Tientsin to protect German interests there while the majority of the remaining forces stayed behind to prevent attacks against Tsingtao.
-The siege of the foreign legations in Peking soon convinced Germany and the other European powers that more forces were needed to be sent to China to reinforce the allied forces.
-The first troops dispatched from Germany were the Marine-Expeditionskorps which consisted of the I. and II.
+Seebatallion was sent to Beijing and Tianjin to protect German interests there while the majority of the remaining forces stayed behind to prevent attacks against Qingdao.
+The siege of the foreign legations in Beijing soon convinced Germany and the other European powers that more forces were needed to be sent to China to reinforce the allied forces.
+The first troops dispatched from Germany were the marine-Expeditionskorps which consisted of the I. and II.
 Seebatallions.

 They were soon followed by the Ostasiatisches Expeditionskorps (East Asian Expeditionary Corps), which was a force of about 15,000 of mostly volunteers from the regular Army under the command of General Alfred Count von Waldersee.
-It comprised initially four and later six two-battalion infantry regiments and a Jäger company, single regiments of cavalry and field artillery and various support and logistics units.
-On arrival in China, it incorporated the Marine-Expeditionskorps that had preceded it to China by a few weeks.
+It comprised initially four and later six two-battalion infantry regiments and a jäger company, single regiments of cavalry and field artillery and various support and logistics units.
+On arrival in China, it incorporated the marine-Expeditionskorps that had preceded it to China by a few weeks.

 Most of the German forces arrived too late to take part in any of the major actions.
-The first elements of the Corps arrived at Taku on September 21, after the legations had been relieved.
-As a result, most of the Corps was mainly employed for garrison duties.
+The first elements of the Expeditionskorps arrived at Taku on September 21, after the legations had been relieved.
+As a result, most of the Expeditionskorps was mainly employed for garrison duties.
 They fought a number of smaller engagements against pockets of remaining Boxers.
-The Corps was later disbanded and recalled to Germany in early 1901.
+The Expeditionskorps was disbanded and recalled to Germany in early 1901.